-In an effort to comply with its legislative charge to assure appropriate and timely medical care at a reasonable cost, the Director (Director) of the Division of Workers' Compensation (Division) has promulgated these utilization standards, effective January 1, 2017.
-This Rule defines the standard terminology, administrative procedures and dispute resolution procedures required to implement the Division's Medical Treatment Guidelines and Medical Fee Schedule.
-With respect to any matter arising under the Colorado Workers' Compensation Act and/or the Workers' Compensation Rules of Procedure and to the extent not otherwise precluded by the laws of this state, all providers and payers shall use and comply with the provisions of the "Medical Treatment Guidelines," Rule 17, and the "Medical Fee Schedule," Rule 18, as incorporated and defined in the Workers' Compensation Rules of Procedure, 7 CCR 1101-3.
+In an effort to comply with the legislative charge to assure the quick and efficient delivery of medical benefits at a reasonable cost, the Director (Director) of the Division of Workers' Compensation (Division) has promulgated these utilization standards, effective January 1, 2021.
+This Rule defines the standard terminology, administrative procedures, and dispute resolution procedures required to implement the Division's Medical Treatment Guidelines (Rule 17) and Medical Fee Schedule (Rule 18).

-16-2 STANDARD TERMINOLOGY FOR RULES 16 AND 18
+16-2 STANDARD TERMINOLOGY FOR RULES 16, 17, AND 18

-- (A) Ambulatory Surgical Center (ASC) licensed as an ambulatory surgery center by the Colorado Department of Public Health and Environment. - (B) Authorized Treating Provider (ATP) may be any of the following: - (1) The treating physician designated by the employer and selected by the injured worker: - (2) A health care provider to whom an authorized treating physician refers the injured worker for treatment, consultation, or impairment rating; - (3) A physician selected by the injured worker when the injured worker has the right to select a provider; - (4) A physician authorized by the employer when the employer has the right or obligation to make such an authorization: - (5) A health care provider determined by the Director or an administrative law judge to be an ATP; - (6) A provider who is designated by the agreement of the injured worker and the payer. - (C) Billed Service(s) any billed service, procedure, equipment or supply provided to an injured worker by a provider. - (D) Billing Party a service provider or an injured worker who has incurred authorized medical costs. - (E) Certificate of Mailing a signed and dated statement containing the names and mailing addresses of all persons receiving copies of attached or referenced document(s),
+- A. Ambulatory Surgical Center (ASC) means licensed as such by the Colorado Department of Public Health and Environment (CDPHE). - B. Authorized Treating Provider (ATP) means any of the following: - 1.
+The treating physician designated by the employer and selected by the injured worker; - 2.
+A healthcare provider to whom an ATP refers the injured worker for treatment, consultation, or impairment rating; - 3.
+A physician selected by the injured worker when the injured worker has the right to select a provider; - A physician authorized by the employer when the employer has the right or obligation to make such an authorization; - A healthcare provider determined by the Director or an administrative law judge to be an ATP; - 6.
+A provider who is designated by the agreement of the injured worker and the payer. - C. Billed Service(s) means any billed service, procedure, equipment, or supply provided to an injured worker by a Provider. - D. Billing Party means a service provider or an injured worker who has incurred authorized medical expenses. - E. Children's Hospital means federally qualified, and certified by CDPHE, and licensed as a general hospital by CDPHE. - F. Critical Access Hospital means federally qualified, and certified by CDPHE, and licensed as a general hospital by CDPHE.
+A list is available at www.ruralcenter.org/resource-library/cah-locations. - G. Day means a calendar day unless otherwise noted.
+In computing any period of time prescribed or allowed by Rules 16, 17, or 18, the parties shall refer to Rule 1-2. - H. Designated Provider List means a list of physicians as required under § 8-43-404(5)(a)(I) and Rule 8. - I. Freestanding Facility means an entity that furnishes healthcare services and is not integrated with any other entity as a main provider, a department of a provider, remote location of a hospital, satellite facility, or a provider-based entity. - J. Hospital means licensed as such by CDPHE.